HenrikBengtsson/future-tutorial-user2022/index.md

 * Users with some experience in R, but no need to be an advanced R developer

-* Anyone who wishes to run many slow, repetive tasks
+* Anyone who wishes to run many slow, repetitive tasks

 * Any developer who want to support parallel processing without having to worry about the details and having to maintain parallel code